Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

 Formally, \DTMS is specified by the IOA in \reffig{fig:tms2}, which describes the required ordering constraints, memory semantics and prefix properties.
-We assume a set $L$ of locations and a set $V$ of values.
-Thus, a memory is modelled by a function of type $L \to V$.
+Recall that we assume a set $\Loc$ of locations and a set $\Val$ of values.
+Thus, a memory is modelled by a function of type $\Loc \to \Val$.
 A key feature of \DTMS (like TMS2) is that it keeps track of a {\em sequence} of memory states, one for each committed writing transaction.
 This makes it simpler to determine whether reads are consistent with previously committed write operations.
 Each committing transaction containing at least one write adds a new memory version to the end of the memory sequence.
-However, unlike TMS2, following \cite{DBLP:conf/fm/DerrickDDSW19}, the memory state is considered to be the {\em persistent} memory state.
-Interestingly, the volatile memory state need not be modelled.
+Note that \DTMS is an IOA used for abstract specification in a refinement proof only; it is not an implementation that has to keep track of persistent and volatile memory.

 The state space of \DTMS has several components.
-The first, $mems$ is the sequence of {\em memory} states.
-The original specification of TMS2 is parameterized by some initialization predicate for $mem$ which we elide here for simplicity (and simply assume the implementation to employ the same initialization).
+The first, $mems$ is a nonempty sequence of {\em memory} states, which initially contains one state.
+The original specification of TMS2 is parameterised by some initialisation predicate describing this initial memory state, which we elide here for simplicity (and simply assume the implementation to employ the same initialisation).
 For each transaction $t$ there is a program counter variable $pc_t$, which ranges over a set of {\em program counter values}, which are used to ensure that each transaction is well-formed, and to ensure that each transactional operation takes effect between its invocation and response.
 There is also a {\em begin index} variable $beginIdx_t$, that is set to the index of the most recent memory version when the transaction begins.
 This variable is critical to ensuring the real-time ordering property between transactions.
 Finally, there is a {\em read set}, $rdSet_t$, and a {\em write set}, $wrSet_t$, which record the values that the transaction has read and written during its execution, respectively.

 The read set is used to determine whether the values that have been read by the transaction are consistent with the same version of memory (using $validIdx$).
 The write set, on the other hand, is required because writes in \DTMS are modelled using {\em deferred update} semantics: writes are recorded in the transaction's write set, but are not published to any shared state until the transaction commits.